lpmarques/portfolio/README.md

 ### Competitive Programming

 Recently, I have also engaged in the 2018's edition of the international Bioinformatics Contest.
 Some of the Python scripts that I delevoped (and found most interesting) in the process to qualify to the final round can be checked [here](https://github.com/lpmarques/BIContest2018).
-These include a heuristic solution to [approximate](https://github.com/lpmarques/BIContest2018/blob/master/realMaxATP.py) the most cost-efficient ballance of glucose and oxygen mols to produce ATP via fermentation or aerobic respiration and an efficient algorithm to [locate](https://github.com/lpmarques/BIContest2018/blob/master/longestTandem.py) the longest tandem repeat in a sequence that fit a user-provided maximum amount of character insertions, deletions or substitutions across it.
+These include a heuristic solution to [approximate](https://github.com/lpmarques/BIContest2018/blob/master/realMaxATP.py) the most cost-efficient ballance of glucose and oxygen mols to produce ATP via fermentation or aerobic respiration and an efficient algorithm to [locate](https://github.com/lpmarques/BIContest2018/blob/master/longestTandem.py) the longest tandem repeat in a sequence that fits a user-provided maximum amount of character insertions, deletions or substitutions across it.

 ## Where to find me